 Setbacks have been created from the main watercourses to minimising flood impacts to surrounding land.
 Future planning should also give consideration to the creation of easements within these setbacks for the future installation and maintenance of a PRB or other groundwater remediation technologies along the foreshore.
+The location and size of the required easements would be determined as part of the remediation design process.

-Establish planning controls to ensure that the Precinct is or can be made suitable for the Draft Master Plan to enable rezoning decisions.
+Establish planning controls to ensure that the Precinct is or can be made suitable for the Master Plan to enable rezoning decisions.

 None of the Precinct land can be rezoned until the obligations under Ministerial direction (No 2.6) Remediation of Contaminated Land are met.
 In accordance with this direction, in order to support any rezoning proposal for the Precinct there will be a requirement to demonstrate that land within the Precinct is or can be made suitable for the proposed land use.
-The Master Plan will need to ensure that land is assessed and remediated/managed so that the land is suitable for the Draft Master Plan and that the contamination does not present an unacceptable risk to human health or any other aspect of the environment.
+The Master Plan will need to ensure that land is assessed and remediated/managed so that the land is suitable for the Master Plan and that the contamination does not present an unacceptable risk to human health or any other aspect of the environment.
 Where possible remediation of contamination in the Precinct needs to be facilitated.
-It is noted that the suitability status of the

-Precinct for the Draft Master Plan has not yet been established.
+It is noted that the suitability status of the Precinct for the Master Plan has not yet been established.
 This would be determined in future stages of the planning and would need to be considered in the development of the Precinct-wide documentation described below.